drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Design of a New Lorglumide Analog
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold

-On the basis of a previous pharmacophore hypothesis, a new analog of Lorglumide was designed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/design-new-lorglumide-analog-3c77fa32'><i class='fa fa-play' aria-hidden='true'></i></button>On the basis of a previous pharmacophore hypothesis, a new analog of Lorglumide was designed.
 Replacing the phenyl ring with an indole group increased the affinity for the CCK receptor by a factor of 3.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[affinity]: The affinity of a ligand is its ability to bind to its biological target.